-In general, VulkanRT main purpose is to reduce the overhead in terms of performance, as well as to give the user more control over the GPU.
-It also helps to reduce CPU usage on PCs during heavy performance-intensive tasks, ensuring that the performance cores don’t max out and result in a shutdown.
+In general, VulkanRT main purpose is to reduce the overhead in terms of performance and give the user more control over the GPU.
+It also reduces CPU usage on PCs during heavy performance-intensive tasks, ensuring that the performance cores don’t max out and result in a shutdown.

 What’s more interesting is the fact that VulkanRT works a lot like DirectX 12.
-Nonetheless, the main difference here is that DirectX 12 can only be used on Windows 10 PCs, while the Vulkan Runtime can run on a number of operating systems, including Windows, Linux, Mac Os, iOS, and Android.
+Nonetheless, the main difference here is that DirectX 12 can only be used on Windows 10 PCs.
+At the same time, the Vulkan Runtime can run on a number of operating systems, including Windows, Linux, Mac Os, iOS, and Android.

 While VulkanRT is widely considered the successor to OpenGL, it’s not a complete replacement for OpenGL.
 Why?
-Well, there are some multiple use case scenarios that the less complex nature of OpenGL is better suited for.
+Well, there are some multiple use case scenarios that the less complicated nature of OpenGL is better suited for.

 Summary of features:

-- Mainly used in graphics cards and on mobile devices to improve the overall performance of graphics-oriented applications such as video games
+- They are mainly used in graphics card drivers and on mobile devices to improve the overall performance of graphics-oriented applications such as video games.

 - It can work on different OS platforms, unlike applications such as DirectX 12